Lovesong (The Cure song): Title

 Similar to the title variations of the Cure song "In Between Days", there is not a universally agreed-upon spacing method of the title of "Lovesong", as it varies between "Lovesong" and "Love Song" on many official Cure releases.
 The original 1989 artwork for the album Disintegration uses "Love Song" on the track listing and "Lovesong" on the lyrics sheet; the revised art for the 2010 remaster of the album consistently uses "Lovesong".
 When released as a single in 1989, the cover artwork displayed the title as "Lovesong", while the printing on the disc itself read "Love Song" all three times.
 Subsequent releases of Paris and Galore both use "Lovesong" exclusively, while 2001's Greatest Hits compilation uses "Lovesong" on the track listing and "Love Song" within the liner notes.
 2004's Join the Dots also uses "Lovesong" within the booklet presentation.

 Release

 Upon release as a single, the song received worldwide success, and peaked at number two on the US Billboard Hot 100, making it the group's most successful single in the United States.
 The song also charted at number two on the Billboard Modern Rock Tracks chart, number 30 on the Billboard Mainstream Rock Tracks chart and number 18 on the UK Singles Chart.
 Smith originally wrote the song for his long-time girlfriend and then fiancée, Mary, as a wedding present.

-The extended mix version of the song was included on the bands 1990 remix album Mixed Up.
+The extended mix version of the song was included on the band's 1990 remix album Mixed Up.
 An instrumental demo version recorded by the band was featured on the second disk of the 2010 re-release of Disintegration.
 A music video featuring the band performing inside a cave was also released with the single.